Tesla's new base Model S costs more, but adds features and power

-DETROIT (Reuters) - Tesla Motors Inc (TSLA.O) began taking orders on Wednesday for a new base version of its Model S electric sedan that is $5,000 more expensive than its predecessor, but offers better performance, longer range and more features, including all-wheel drive.
+DETROIT, April 8 (Reuters) - Tesla Motors Inc began taking orders on Wednesday for a new base version of its Model S electric sedan that is $5,000 more expensive than its predecessor, but offers better performance, longer range and more features, including all-wheel drive.

 The Model S 70D is priced from $76,070 and will begin shipping to customers in late May.